alexdcodes/AnsibleAutomation/README.md

-# Ansible Automation Knowledge Transfer and Helper
+# Ansible Automation / Knowledge Transfer and Helper

-Ansible Repository for Network Automation
-Feel free to use.
-This is what github is for.
+Purporse of this repository is to teach Ansible YML Coding.

+- Scripts to help start automating using Tower or AWX.

+# Coming Soon

+- Bulk DNS Changes Script - BlueCat DNS Changes